-This output signal is normally held at a high level, and is driven low when a break signal is detected.
+This output signal is normally held at a high level, and is driven low when a break signal is detected, as well as immediately after powerup.

 P/C (pin 4)

 This is the pulse/continuous control input pin, used to modify the behavior of the circuit output.
 If at a logic high when a break signal is detected, the output will consist of a single 100ms pulse.